HelloSongi/Cryptocurrency-Market-Data-Aggregator/README.md

 # Cryptocurrency-Market-Data-Aggregator
-A comprehensive data pipeline that aggregates cryptocurrency market data from multiple sources, processes the data, and stores it in a structured format for further analysis.
+A comprehensive data pipeline that aggregates cryptocurrency market data from multiple sources, processes the data, and stores it in a structured format/silos for further analysis.